It started out as an ordinary January day in Jeff Butler’s income tax office in Clayton, Georgia. Then he tried to share a simple story with his wife.

 “Just because these symptoms resolved does not mean your condition was minor or this wasn’t a big deal,” Pack told him.

 Pack described how TIAs occur when a clot or a narrowed artery temporarily blocks blood flow to part of the brain — and noted that having one TIA put him at greater risk for additional TIAs or a full-blown stroke.
 “She drew easy-to-understand diagrams to help my wife and I understand,” Butler said, and outlined preventive steps he could take.
 “Amanda had been well-trained to do her job.”

 He credits the care and education he received at Angel Medical Center with helping him make diet, exercise and medication changes designed to prevent a more serious stroke.

 “I have the utmost respect for the team members at Angel Medical Center and Mission Health for the service they provided to me that day,” said Butler.
 “I’m forever grateful.”

 Do You Know the FAST Test for Stroke?

-- Time: If you observe any of these signs, it’s time to call 911.
+- T: Time – If you observe any of these signs, call 911 immediately.